15 TV Shows That Lost Their Stars

-The news that Ruby Rose would be departing The CW's Batwoman came as something of a shock.
-After all, Rose is Batwoman—it's hard to imagine what the series looks like without its lead actor in the titular role.
-But Batwoman is far from the first show to lose its star: Plenty of classic TV series (and a few currently running shows) have moved on from major actor departures.
-From Cheers and ER to Nashville and The Vampire Diaries, here are 13 TV shows that lost their stars and kept going.
-And for more notable recasting, check out these 16 TV Actors Who Were Replaced Like It Was No Big Deal.
+Back in May 2020, news that star Ruby Rose would be departing The CW's Batwoman came as something of a shock.
+After all, Rose was Batwoman—and it was hard to imagine what the series would look like without its lead actor in the titular role.
+But Batwoman is far from the first show to lose its star and continue on: Plenty of classic TV series (and a few currently running shows) have moved on from major actor departures.
+From Cheers and ER to Nashville and The Vampire Diaries, here are TK TV shows that lost their stars and kept going.

 Batwoman, Ruby Rose

-On May 19, Ruby Rose announced in a statement that she would be leaving Batwoman in advance of the second season.
-"This was not a decision I made lightly as I have the utmost respect for the cast, crew, and everyone involved with the show," she said.
-The creative team behind the series have said they will be recasting the role of Kate Kane (AKA Batwoman), and made a point of noting that the new actress, like Rose, would be a member of the LGBTQ+ community.
+On May 19, 2020 Ruby Rose announced in a statement that they would be leaving Batwoman in advance of the second season.
+"This was not a decision I made lightly as I have the utmost respect for the cast, crew, and everyone involved with the show," they said.
+Early this year, it was announced that actor Javicia Leslie had been cast to lead the show not as Rose's character Kate Kane, but as a new Batwoman, Ryan Wilder.

 Two and a Half Men, Charlie Sheen